iKenndac/Blog/source/_posts/2014-06-27-mac-pro-review-developer-edition.markdown

 The **Small Project** is a small Objective-C Mac app that contains 3 targets, all of which are dependencies of the main application and are built as part of a normal build.
 It contains some C++ code in the form of a third-party open source library, and has a nice and simple build process — open Xcode, push build.

 The **Large Project** is a large iOS app that contains over 100 targets, most of which are dependencies of the main application and are built as part of a normal build.
-Some targets are heavily or completely C++-based, and the project has a very complex build process involving a wide variety of tools and build scripts in various languages.
+Some targets are heavily or completely C++ based, and the project has a very complex build process involving a wide variety of tools and build scripts in various languages.

 ## Benchmarks